Our commitment to sustainable development is at the heart of what we do every day.

 In 2016 we became the official accreditation body for the real Living Wage in Wales and an accredited Living Wage employer.

-In 2017 we began our partnership with The Carbon Literacy Project and delivered our first accredited Carbon Literacy course.
+In 2017 we began our partnership with The Carbon Literacy Project and delivered our first accredited Carbon Literacy course in person.

-Delivered our first online Carbon Literacy course and held our first meetings and events online.
+Delivered our first accredited online Carbon Literacy course and held our first meetings and events online.

 Recognised as the first Carbon Literacy Training Organisation (CLTO) in Wales.